-- File a claim with the at-fault party’s insurance.
+File a claim with the at-fault party’s insurance.
 Be aware that insurance carriers are often reluctant to offer a fair settlement.
-An experienced motorcycle accident lawyer can help you to determine the value of your claim and negotiate a settlement that recognizes both your current expenses as well as those you will face in the future due to your injuries.
+An experienced Seattle motorcycle accident lawyer can help you determine the value of your claim and negotiate a settlement that recognizes both your current expenses as well as those you will face in the future due to your injuries.
 Once you’ve signed a settlement agreement with the insurance company, you’re likely not going to be able to go back and ask for more money in the future, so it’s important to have a clear idea of the compensation you’ll need before agreeing to a specific amount.

 Here are some more highlights regarding personal injury lawsuits:

 If you were injured in a motorcycle accident that someone else’s negligence caused, you have plenty to deal with and may not know how best to proceed.
 The first order of business, however, isn’t complicated at all.

 Obtaining the compensation to which you are entitled is critical to your ability to reach your most complete recovery, and the dedicated motorcycle accident attorneys at Boohoff Law in Seattle are committed to helping you do just that.

 If another motorist’s negligence causes you serious injuries in a motorcycle accident, your damages can be overwhelming.
 Even a relatively minor motorcycle accident, however, can amount to considerable damages.

 All told, the financial, physical, and emotional damages associated with a serious motorcycle accident can be immense.

 Further, your motorcycle doesn’t have the protective shell that cars do to help buffer you from any impact that ensues.
-None of this, however, mitigates a motorist’s responsibility to drive safely, to adhere to the rules of the road, and to safely accommodate for motorcyclists like you who share the road.
+None of this, however, mitigates a motorist’s responsibility to drive safely, to adhere to the rules of the road, and to safely accommodate motorcyclists like you who share the road.